JoshQuaintance/TouchOfClassEvents/README.md

 # Touch of Class Events Source Code -<br>A BPA Competition

+## Disclaimer

+This project is now deprecated and a lot of its features will not work.
+Some of the reasons are the fact that SvelteKit 1.0 was released and there are a lot of breaking changes.
+The MongoDB Atlas Database is also frozen due to inactivity.
+In order to reactivate this project, a whole rewrite of the codebase will be necessary!

 ## About

 This web application was made in participation of a [Business Professionals of America (BPA)](https://bpa.org) competition.
 Any code that is in this repository is open source and public until our team hand it over to BPA for grading.